Media Kit

 Emphasize the challenges each and every Special Olympics athlete meets: There is no need to pity Special Olympics athletes.
 They are quite capable and Special Olympics is a vehicle for helping them discover their potential.

-LOGOS & ICONS
+LOGOS & MARKS

 STILL NEED HELP?